 Whether it’s your pool, bathroom, backsplash, or even flooring, mosaic tiles have made a splash in the last few years.
-They’re perfect for creating a bold statement in any room they’re placed in, no matter the material used for the tile installation.
-Ready to learn more and how to lay mosaic tile?
-Read on to find out.
+They’re perfect for creating a bold statement in any tile installation project.
+Want to learn more and how to lay mosaic tile?
+Read on!

 What Are Mosaic Tiles?

-Nowadays, instead of laying each individual tile, you can place mosaic tiles onto mesh fiberglass sheets that make the entire installation process a breeze.
+Nowadays, instead of laying each individual tile, you can place mosaic tiles onto mesh fiberglass sheets that make the entire installation process much faster and easier.
 Each tile is around two square inches or less and can come in a variety of shapes, colors, and patterns.

 Some mosaic tiles are porcelain, but others are glass or stone.
 Glass mosaic tiles can come in a variety of colors, but are often clear the entire way through with their color on the back.
 With ceramic and stone tiles, each one can be different, even if it’s on the same sheet.

-Some sheets are uniform the entire way through, while others can come with different shapes, colors, and patterns.
+Some sheets are uniform, while others can come with different shapes, colors, and patterns.
 You can also purchase border and trim mosaic tiles.

 Though the installation for mosaic tiles is almost identical to that of normal tiles, there are a few key differences.

-Before we get to how you’re going to lay mosaic tile, we must cover the supplies you’re going to need.
+Before we get to how to lay mosaic tile, we must cover the supplies you’re going to need.
 Here are a few tools you’ll need to get:

 - Chalk line